 It’s a tough pill to swallow at times.

 Having reached the summit well before sunrise, I sought refuge from the chilling breeze.
 I welcomed the now slowly illuminating view while saying goodbye to the full moon that had led me to my perch.
 Just as the sun crested and the alpine glow brushed the peaks of the mountains around me, I started down the southern face of Mt.
 Massive.
-A quick descent brought me into a new day, and I was welcomed into the valley with glittering golden aspens that perfectly respected my bright mood and satisfaction with a night well spent.
+A quick descent brought me into a new day, and I was welcomed into the valley with glittering golden aspens that perfectly reflected my bright mood.
+The crystal clear blue skies filled with satisfaction from a night well spent.

 Now, I mentally return to that silent moonlit mountain side, remembering the stillness and deliberate focus of each step in the journey.
 I’m reminded to appreciate and experience each relationship, activity, and breath as it comes and goes.

 This final week before I fly to Tanzania, I have many loose ends to tie up.
 Tasks to be completed and “see ya later’s” to be said.
 I am enjoying every second of it, but also preparing myself for the unknowns to come.
 Though I am excited for a trip I’ve been planning for years, I’m also morning the loss of life as I know it.
 I hope to carry that feeling of the mountainside with me.
 Breathing deep and moving forward into Tanzanian life without too much agenda predisposed assumption.
-I am opening myself up to walk the often dimly lit path of international travel, speckled with the moon shadows of culture and language.
+I am opening myself up to walk the often dimly lit path of international travel.